 For higher does like 500 mg, take 250 mg in the morning and another 250 mg early afternoon.
-And note the distinction between standard ground Ashwagandha power and an extract.
+And note the distinction between standard ground Ashwagandha powder and an extract.
 The extract is much more concentrated.

 Note: Ashwagandha stimulates your thyroid.
 So if you are hypothyroid, use Ashwagandha with caution.
 And check with your endocrinologist to be safe.